Tensor4D : Efficient Neural 4D Decomposition for High-fidelity Dynamic Reconstruction and Rendering: Related Work

 \textbf{NeRF Acceleration.} Numerous works emerge with the purpose of speeding up static NeRF using explicit data structures including feature maps, voxels and tensors.
 For instance, DVGO \cite{DVGO-na63} achieves fast convergence through an explicit representation of a density voxel grid and a feature voxel grid.
 With the sparse voxel octree structure, NSVF \cite{NSVF2020-na33} accelerates the novel view reconstruction by discarding the empty voxels in a coarse-to-fine manner.
 Similarly, Plenoxels \cite{Plenoxels2022-na57} and PlenOctree \cite{Plenoctrees2021-nfds81} model a scene through a hierarchical 3D grid with spherical harmonics, which can realize an optimization with two orders of magnitude faster than NeRF.
 In DIVeR\cite{DIVeR2022-na75}, ray marching only finds a fixed number of hits on the voxel grid to accelerate volumetric rendering.
 Moreover, hashing encoding \cite{InstantNGP2022-na44} and tensor decomposition \cite{TensoRF2022-na9} are also used as compact representations for NeRF acceleration.

 For dynamic scene modeling, DeVRF \cite{DeVRF2022-nfds32} enables fast non-rigid neural rendering with both 3D volumetric and 4D voxel field.
 In addition, V4D \cite{V4D2022-na14} introduce an effective conditional positional encoding for 4D data to realize fast novel view synthesis.
 TiNeuVox \cite{TiNeuVox2022-na13} represents scenes with optimizable explicit data structures and accelerates radiance fields modeling, while Wang \textit{et al.} extended PlenOctrees \cite{Plenoctrees2021-nfds81} into free-view video rendering \cite{Fourierplenoctrees2022-nfds72}.
 However, the low-res volumetric design of these works hinders the capacity of rendering high-quality images.
+In addition, there are also several concurrent works~\cite{fridovich2023kplanes, cao2023hexplane,jang2022dTensoRF} adopt 6-plane decomposition for dynamic scenes.
+Compared with these methods, our hierarchical decomposition is more efficient to capture time variations and represent dynamic scenes.